- Introduction

 The parent organization later released a competing product to that effect.
 Upon discovering the same, Life Spine filed a lawsuit against Aegis Spine for breach of the distribution agreement and misappropriation of trade secrets.

-In its defense, Aegis Spine argued that the trade secret in question, which concerned the precise measurements of a spinal implant device used to treat degenerative disc disease and that was subject to a patent and marketing, had already been disclosed.
+In its defence, Aegis Spine argued that the trade secret concerning the precise measurements of a spinal implant device used to treat degenerative disc disease, which was subject to a patent and marketing, had already been disclosed.
 The district court issued a preliminary injunction prohibiting Aegis Spine and its associates from promoting the competing product.

 The Seventh Circuit concluded that Life Spine did not publicly disclose the specific information it sought to safeguard by patenting, marketing, and selling the ProLift.
 Thus, Life Spine’s trade secrets were not in the public domain but available only to Aegis Spine, a party to the confidentiality agreements.